 - (a) Upon approval of the maintenance agreement and Public Art Easement, and recording of same, by the Art Commission, the property owner shall have the Public Art installed within the period stated in the application or within a reasonable time thereafter.
 If the Public Art is not substantially installed by that time, the City of Dunwoody Art Commission may terminate the easement Approval and the property owner would be required to file a subsequent application in order to erect said installation upon approval of same by the Art Commission. - (b) If the Public Art installation comes into disrepair or is otherwise not properly maintained pursuant to the maintenance agreement, Code Enforcement may enforce the maintenance responsibility against the property owner.
 If the property owner fails to, or refuses, to maintain the installation, the City of Dunwoody may terminate the easement and require the installation to be removed by the property owner or, if the property owner fails to remove the installation within a reasonable amount of time, the Mayor and City Council may remove said installation at the property owner's expense pursuant to the City's established nuisance abatement process.
-Alternatively, the Mayor and City Council may undertake maintenance of same installation at the expense of the property owner pursuant to the City's established nuisance abatement to the City's established nuisance maintenance of same installation at the expense of the property owner pursuant to the City's established nuisance abatement process. - (c) If the installation is on right of way or City-owned land, and the responsible party fails to or refuses to maintain the installation, the City of Dunwoody may ether maintain the Public Art installation at the City's expense, remove the installation, or contract with a non-profit agency to maintain the installation at the non-profit agency's expense. - (d) Any Public Art installation on private property may be removed by the property owner at any time by unilaterally terminating the easement.
+Alternatively, the Mayor and City Council may undertake maintenance of same installation at the expense of the property owner pursuant to the City's established nuisance abatement process. - (c) If the installation is on right of way or City-owned land, and the responsible party fails to or refuses to maintain the installation, the City of Dunwoody may ether maintain the Public Art installation at the City's expense, remove the installation, or contract with a non-profit agency to maintain the installation at the non-profit agency's expense. - (d) Any Public Art installation on private property may be removed by the property owner at any time by unilaterally terminating the easement.
 Upon termination of the easement, the property owner shall be required to remove the installation within a reasonable time period.
 If the property owner fails to remove the entire installation within the said reasonable time period, the City may remove same at the property owner's expense pursuant to the City's established nuisance abatement process.

-SO ORDAINED and effective this \\\\\ day of \\\\\\, 20\\\.
+SO ORDATNED and effective this dav of 20 \mathbf{J} OINDUTINED and checkive tins 44 01 , 20

 Approved By:

-Lynn Deutsch, Mayor
+Attest: Lynn Deutsch, Mayor

-Attest:

-Sharon Lowery, City Clerk
+Sharon Lowery City Clark

-Approved as to Form and Content:
+Sharon Lowery, City Clerk Approved as to Form and Content:

 City Attorney